 NOTE: In order to stay in Google’s good graces, make sure the site you send your reader to is a trusted site, not an unreliable or spam site.
 Just be careful who you link to.

 By now, you should have an idea for the Category that your article belongs in.

 For a New Category – click on the blue hyperlink, ‘Add New Category‘, in the red oval.
 This will open a new box below the link to add your Category name – as indicated by the blue arrow.
 Once you’ve added a name, click on the ‘Add New Category‘ button.

-If your blog post fits within 2 categories, that perfectly fine.
+If your blog post fits within 2 categories, that is perfectly fine.

 Just be sure to Tick the category circle with your mouse (as shown next to the category, ‘Blogging Basics‘), in the image below.